 The researcher is interested in the use of pedagogical chatbots in order to solve an issue with perceptions of isolation found inherent to online courses.
-Rather than have a set theory to disprove, this study is driven by the currently unknown perceipiosn sof the chatbot use the in English Compositon classroom.
+Rather than have a set theory to disprove, this study is driven by the currently unknown perceptions of the chatbot use the in English Composition classroom.
 Using an emergent grounded theory model acknowledges the researchers bias while allowing the data collected drive the resulting theory.
 Open coding prevents limitations and affords the constant comparative method Glaser states is essential to emerging of theoretical coverage and saturation (Glaser, 2004).

 Of course, it is necessary to address validity of a qualitative methodology with openended interview questions.
-The questions are structured and while the interviewer is recoding the exchange, she will create memos, noting ideas about the interviews and the categories.
+The questions are semi-structured and while the interviewer is recording the exchange, she will create memos, noting ideas about the interviews and the categories.
+The use of in-depth interviews using open-ended questions allows for the participants to fully voice their experiences.
+The interviewer will note any follow up questions used to elicit further explanation.
 This is an important process to grounded theory as it helps to shape the analysis of extensive date (Creswell & Guetterman, 2019; Glaser, 2004).
 Detailing and coding the information accessed through interviews and the chatbot transcripts help to develop the themes that are then applicable to other populations.
 According to Creswell, "the value of qualitative research lies in the particular description and themes developed in a context of a specific site" (2018).
-This amount of detail affords the generalizbility of the study.
+This amount of detail affords the generalizability of the study.